Mediterranean Fleet: From the 1700s

+In 1884–85, Commodore Robert More-Molyneux commanded the ships in the Red Sea, seemingly the Red Sea Division, during the Mahdist War.
+He protected Suakin till the arrival of Sir Gerald Graham's expedition in 1885.

-In the last decade of the nineteenth century, the Mediterranean Fleet was the largest single squadron of the Royal Navy, with ten first-class battleships—double the number in the Channel Fleet—and a large number of smaller warships.
+In the last decade of the nineteenth century, the Mediterranean Fleet was the largest single force in the Royal Navy, with ten first-class battleships—double the number in the Channel Fleet—and a large number of smaller warships.
 On 22 June 1893, the bulk of the fleet, eight battleships and three large cruisers, were conducting their annual summer exercises off Tripoli, Lebanon, when the fleet's flagship, the battleship HMS Victoria, collided with the battleship HMS Camperdown.
 Victoria sank within fifteen minutes, taking 358 crew with her.
 Vice-Admiral Sir George Tryon, commander of the Mediterranean Fleet, was among the dead.

+In September 1910, the 6th Cruiser Squadron was attached to the Mediterranean Fleet, until a large fleet reorganisation in 1912.
+From May 1912, the 1st Cruiser Squadron operated in the Mediterranean.